Music gear

 Figure 1

 On the road: As far as my ear canals go, after extensive experimentation I can tell you that the best bang for my buck is in-canal earphones.
-My current preferred option is the Shure SE215 for jack connection or if I must use bluetooth, the Shure BT-2 bluetooth version.
-The original model, the Shure BT version 1, sounds like a Shenzen pirate knock-off of a Shure product; avoid.
-A just-about-acceptable substitute for the bluetooth adapter is the MEE audio BTX2, which is a bit cheaper and still uses the Shure earbuds.
+My current preferred option is the Shure SE215 for jack connection or if I must use Bluetooth, the Shure BT-2 Bluetooth version.
+The original model, the Shure BT version 1, sounds like a Shenzhen pirate knock-off of a Shure product; avoid.
+A just-about-acceptable substitute for the Bluetooth adapter is the MEE audio BTX2, which is a bit cheaper and still uses the Shure earbuds.

 I had some higher-end Shure earbuds, and they were somewhat better, but the ROI tails off rapidly, especially for something which I will carry with me everywhere and lose at a fairly high rate.
 I will save the huge expenditure for things I leave at my desk.